-We wanted to share our favorite travel gear for South America with you.
-This isn’t a comprehensive list of what to pack for South America (you can find plenty of those elsewhere), but rather a best-of compilation of our favorite, field-tested recommendations.
-Whether we use them daily or they’re just incredibly handy in a pinch, this list is a compilation all of our favorites: the best things that we packed for backpacking in South America that we will bring again the next time we visit!
+Whether we use them daily or they’re just incredibly handy in a pinch, this list has all of our favorites: the best things that we always pack for backpacking in South America!
 I hope you find our packing tips handy when creating your packing list for South America.

 Psst: Looking for more tips for backpacking in South America?
 Check out some of our other posts!

-- 30 Things No One Tells You About Backpacking in South America
+- Things Nobody Tells You About Backpacking in … South America, Colombia, Ecuador, and Peru

 Let us make your trip a little bit less terrifying!
 We’ll send you a handy printable checklist with our recommendations for what to pack for South America (and a few important things to do before you leave).
 We’ll also send you some of our favorite tips for traveling in South America!
 Sign up below.